Letter From a Hockey Player to His Parents

 I love you.

 Every once in a while, we come across a post from a young athlete who has struggled with parental behavior in sports.
 This letter from “Bobby,” a letter from a hockey player to his parents, is a compilation of the various stories we’ve heard from kids, not an actual letter we received.
 It is, however, an accurate reflection of the things we hear and see every day.
-If you’re a hockey parent, we ask that you please read this with your son or daughter, and share it with other parents you know.
+If you’re a hockey parent, we ask that you please read this with your son or daughter, and share this letter from a hockey player to his parents with other parents you know.
 Ask your kids how they want you to act, how you can cheer in a helpful way, and when it’s a good time to talk about the game.
 When you ask them, please listen to and respect their answer.

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.